+You need to renew your CIPD membership if you want to retain your CIPD benefits.
 The importance of CIPD membership to HR and L&D (Learning and Development) professionals goes without saying.
 It’s a requirement of professional study and regularly plays a huge part in an individual’s career progression.
-So you’d be surprised to find out that quite a few members take their time renewing.
+So, you’d be surprised to find out that quite a few members take their time renewing.

 If you’ve received your CIPD membership renewal and are considering what to do, here are my top five reasons for signing up for another year:

 1. You’ll retain access to global HR resources

 The Student Resource section of the CIPD website has exclusive, member-only areas.
 These give you access to expansive reports, factsheets and other study aids that, whether you’re updating a policy, cramming for an exam or conducting some research for your latest assignment, are indispensible.
 You also get 70% off the cost of the online employment law and HR resource HR-Inform.